igorjunqueira2607/igorjunqueira2607/README.md

   <p> My name is Igor Junqueira, I'm 23 years old and I'm from São Paulo-SP, Brazil.
   <br />
   <br />
-  I have a degree in Business Administration from FGV-EAESP and I am currently a Full-Stack development student at Trybe.
+  I have a degree in Business Administration from FGV-EAESP and in Software Development Full-Stack Software Development at Trybe.
   <br />
   <br />
   Since I was a child, I have always been interested in technology, but in 2020, during the COVID-19 Pandemic, I realized how important technology is to the world.